Freedom from gluten is my way of life for life.

 No more serious foot pain, back spasms are a thing of the past and after 12 months of Vitamin b12 injections my mental state has stabilised.
-Those periods of uncontrollable low mood and anxiety have not returned.
+But those periods of uncontrollable anxiety and seemingly endless negative narratives awake or asleep return from time to time.
 Vb12 it turns out IS a precursor for serotonin and dopamine and my GP was right to blame my inability to control my PTSD (without pills) was down to low Vb12.
 Hurrah!

 My Gluten Free Log

 I have added a new section to the main website with the heading “Life Matters”.
 Any subject which does not find a specific home elsewhere will find itself a landing here.
 This will include for example and amongst others, health, general everyday interests, finance and so on.
 Today I have published a page entitled “Gluten Free Log” which can be found via the main menu and directly here My Gluten Free Log.